 How asks Siddaramaiah on Modi’s mandate despite bad economy

-Bengaluru, June 14: Senior Congress leader Siddaramaiah said he was unable to understand the Modi mania, despite the "bad state" of the economy under the previous BJP regime led by him.
+Bengaluru, June 14: Senior Congress leader Siddaramaiah said he was unable to understand the Modi mania, despite the "bad state" of the economy under the previous Bharatiya Janata Party (BJP) regime led by him.

-The former Chief Minister alleged that the BJP won the Lok Sabha election raising emotive issues, rather than delivering on development.
+The former chief minister alleged that the BJP won the Lok Sabha election raising emotive issues, rather than delivering on development.

 People of the country, including the media, have favoured Narendra Modi's five year government, despite low GDP growth, increase in unemployment and dwindling value of the Rupee, Siddaramaiah said.